Water Kefir vs. Kombucha

 The taste of kombucha could be described as a tangy, slightly sweet effervescent beverage.
 The flavor varies greatly depending on the amount of time it has been allowed to ferment and whether or not flavoring was added.
 For example, fermentation time determines whether the kombucha tea has a very mild taste or a very strong vinegar-like taste.
 (Kombucha is made using a method very similar to the one used to make vinegar.)
 If you desire a more sweet taste, we recommend a very short brewing period of around 5 days.
 If you like a more tart taste, a longer fermentation process will allow the tea to culture more fully.

 The taste of water kefir is fairly sweet.
 Depending on the type of sugar used, the amount of culturing time, etc., water kefir may also be slightly bubbly.
-We strongly recommend flavoring water kefir made with sugar water prior to consuming it as the taste of plain water kefir isn't particularly pleasant.
+We strongly recommend flavoring water kefir made with sugar water prior to consuming it as the taste of plain water kefir isn't particularly pleasing.
 Flavoring options include fruit (fresh or dried), fruit juice, and flavor extracts.

 Conclusions: Most find kombucha to be more sour or vinegar-like than water kefir.
 Water kefir is generally sweeter, but the sweetness of both beverages is determined by how long it is cultured.